 - Loss of financial support for dependent family members

 - Loss of companionship (for children) and consortium (for spouse)

 Contact a Truck Accident Lawyer

-If you have been injured of have a loved family member that has been killed by someone’s else’s negligence, then you should at least talk to an attorney.
-The insurance company will not tell you the law or give you heads up of a upcoming deadline.
+If you have been injured or have a loved family member that has been killed by someone else’s negligence, then you should at least talk to an attorney.
+The insurance company will not tell you the law or give you a heads up of an upcoming deadline.
 It’s their job to pay out as little money as possible.

 The Truck Accident Lawyers at RHINO Lawyers have the experience and knowledge to go up against the insurance companies.
-Call them today for a free consultation.
+Call our personal injury team today for a free consultation.
 Their personal mission is to empower Florida’s families to “Take Charge!”